Araule/echosis/README.md

 I recommend python 3.10 or 3.11 but not higher, there are some problems in the dependencies.

+> [!WARNING]
+> Gensim and Spacy do not use the same version of numpy right now, so you need to make to environment to use them...

 If you want to train a transformers model on GPU with SpaCy, you need to download extra libraries.
 See [here](https://spacy.io/usage) for more informations.

 You need to choose and download one [spacy model](https://spacy.io/models), which will be use to preprocess the corpus for topic model and classification model.